Covid-19 Update about our services- 2022

-Despite the pandemic, we can continue providing an excellent vasectomy reversal service bolstered by stringent COVID-19 safety measures and regulations.
-Many have felt that these reduced months aligned well with the prospect and planning of surgery and recovery.
-We are proud to announce that throughout 2020, we were able to operate on 115 men and start them on their journey to fatherhood again.
+Despite the pandemic since 2020, we continue to provide an excellent vasectomy reversal service bolstered by stringent COVID-19 safety measures and regulations.
+We are proud to announce that throughout 2020 and 2021, we were able to operate on men and start them on their journey to fatherhood again.

 Welcome to the Best Life Microsurgery Clinic